Chips-mobile/TasksDemo/README.md

  to worrier about this deprecation.

  Reference: https://developer.android.com/topic/libraries/view-binding/migration

+ # Tests
+ There are two types of tests:

+ - Unit tests (under 'test' and 'androidTest/data.datasources')
+ - UI tests using Espresso (under 'androidTest/presentation/MainView.kt')

  # Screenshots
  Here is how the App is displayed on the device when it's online: